Skip to content

 For example, a single ULCC (Ultra Large Crude Carrier) oil tanker can hold 2 million barrels of oil, which can fill up 190 Olympic size swimming pools..

-Oil tankers today are already at the Panamex and Neo-Panamex standards and tankers larger than what we have today cannot navigate through the Suez Canal.
+Oil tankers today are already at the Panamax and Neo-Panamax standards and tankers larger than what we have today cannot navigate through difference canals like the Panama Canal, Malacca Strait, etc..
 (Remember the Ever Green ship stuck in the Suez Canal for almost a week in 2021?)
 As you can see from the chart below, oil tanker size peaked a few years ago.

 Oil tanker design has focused on other improvements like fuel efficiency and emissions reduction through technologies like wind assist, air lubrication systems etc. to optimize the cost of a delivered gallon instead of just going bigger and bigger.